-Name Number of Vote Entitlements Intermediaries Broadridge Intermediaries PROXY Issuer Name CUSIP Name reasonable period (e.g. 7 business days) from the record date, and the issuer should take to necessary steps to obtain the DTC Omnibus Proxy.
-The tabulator should assist the issuer the process.
-General General Section 4.3 of the Companion Policy to NI 54-101 states that it is important that the total number of votes cast at a meeting by an intermediary or persons or companies holding through an intermediary not exceed the number of votes for which the intermediary itself a proxyholder.
-Intermediaries are therefore expected to implement appropriate processes Document and Information Responsible Entity Protocols MENTAL OMNIBUS PROXY Issuer Name CUSIP Broadridge 1.
-Section 4.3 of the Companion Policy to NI 54-101 states that it is important that the total number of votes cast at a meeting by an intermediary or persons or companies holding through an intermediary not exceed the number of votes for which the intermediary itself a proxyholder.
-Intermediaries are therefore expected to implement appropriate processes Name Number of Vote 4.
+Document and Information Responsible Entity Protocols Intermediary Name Number of Vote Entitlements 4.
 The tabulator should notify the issuer if it does not have the DTC Omnibus Proxy within a reasonable period (e.g. 7 business days) from the record date, and the issuer should take the necessary steps to obtain the DTC Omnibus Proxy.
 The tabulator should assist the issuer in the process.
-Meeting Date Signature Signature Entitlements (Providing Intermediary) Intermediary Providing Uote Entitlements (Providing Intermediary) Intermediary Intermediary A Supplemental Omnibus Proxy is used by an intermediary (Providing Intermediary) to communicate to the tabulator that it is giving voting authority and vote entitlements to another intermediary (the Receiving Intermediary).
-The tabulator uses the information in Supplemental Omnibus Proxy or Proxies to set up a vote entitlement account (also known the Official Vote Entitlement) for an intermediary if that intermediary is not named on a CDS or DTC Omnibus Proxy.
-A Providing Intermediary should prepare a Supplemental Omnibus Proxy for a Receiving Intermediary if MENTAL OMNIBUS PROXY Issuer Name CUSIP Record Date Meeting Date Signature Intermediary Providing Vote Entitlements (Providing Intermediary Name Alpha CUID if applicable DTC Participant Number if applicable Intermediary Receiving Vote Section 4.3 of the Companion Policy to NI 54-101 states that it is important that the total number of votes cast at a meeting by an intermediary or persons or companies holding through an intermediary not exceed the number of votes for which the intermediary itself is a proxyholder.
-Intermediaries are therefore expected to implement appropriate processes to ensure that the meeting tabulator has complete and accurate vote entitlement information for each intermediary that will solicit voting instructions from beneficial owners and submit proxy votes.
-The following Protocols provide guidance on the processes that should be used to transfer voting authority and voting entitlements from one intermediary to another and the information to be provided to the tabulator.
+3. SUPPLE-MENTAL OMNIBUS PROXY Issuer Name CUSIP Record Date Meeting Date Signature Intermediary Providing Vote Entitlements (Providing Intermediary) Intermediary Name Alpha CUID if applicable DTC Participant Number if applicable Intermediary Receiving Vote Entitlements Intermediaries Broadridge 1.
+Section 4.3 of the Companion Policy to NI 54-101 states that it is important that the total number of votes cast at a meeting by an intermediary or persons or companies holding through an intermediary not exceed the number of votes for which the intermediary itself is a proxyholder.
+Intermediaries therefore are expected to design and implement a. appropriate processes to ensure that the meeting tabulator has complete and accurate vote entitlement information for each intermediary that will solicit voting instructions from beneficial owners and submit proxy votes, and b. appropriate internal safeguards and controls to monitor the effectiveness of those processes.
+2. The Supplemental Omnibus Proxy is a key aspect of ensuring that a meeting tabulator has complete and accurate vote entitlement information.
 A Supplemental Omnibus Proxy is used by an intermediary (Providing Intermediary) to communicate to the tabulator that it is giving voting authority and vote entitlements to another intermediary (the Receiving Intermediary).
 The tabulator uses the information in the Supplemental Omnibus Proxy or Proxies to set up a vote entitlement account (also known as the Official Vote Entitlement) for an intermediary if that intermediary is not named on a CDS or DTC Omnibus Proxy.
-A Providing Intermediary should prepare a Supplemental Omnibus Proxy for a Receiving Intermediary if a. the Receiving Intermediary is soliciting voting instructions from beneficial owner clients and submitting proxy votes on their behalf, and b. the tabulator will need a Supplemental Omnibus Proxy to establish that the Receiving Intermediary has vote entitlements and the amount of those vote
+3. A Providing Intermediary should prepare a Supplemental Omnibus Proxy for a Receiving Intermediary if a. the Receiving Intermediary is soliciting voting instructions from beneficial owner clients and submitting proxy votes on their behalf, and b. the tabulator will need a Supplemental Omnibus Proxy to establish that the Receiving Intermediary has vote entitlements and the amount of those vote entitlements.